NorthernForce/NFR-Lib/README.md

 ## Layout

-The library is to be located in `insert package name here`.
+The library is to be located in `org.northernforce`.
 Various subpackages should exist containing classes relevant to only a specific part or subsystem of the robot.

 ## Installing